developerworks/fhir-codegen/README.md

 This project is just generate classes with `xjc`, if you want to integrate it into maven workflow, you could refer to bottom of the article: [Use JAXB to generate classes from FHIR XSD schema][4]

+You could download the latest xml schema files from: http://build.fhir.org/downloads.html

 ## Reference Documentation